 - If you are using homemade paste filling, make sure your paste is dry enough.
 Moist fillings might cause cracks on the skin.

-- Do not use too much flour to dust, otherwise it influences the pattern.
+- Do not use too much flour to dust, otherwise, it influences the pattern.

 - Mooncake assembling needs patience and skill.
 I even spoil my first one during this batch(as it is my first batch this year).
 But wearing plastic gloves can make the process easier.
 But be gentle and slow down when pushing the wrapper up.

 Firstly all of the fillings should be prepared previously.
-I usually make them in the previous day.
+I usually make them on the previous day.
 I combine lotus seed paste, mung bean paste, red bean paste, and black sesame paste this time.
 But it is ok if you choose only one filling.

-Treat the egg yolk: If you can find fresh salted duck egg, crack the egg and then wash the egg yolk in clean water.
+If you can find fresh salted duck egg, crack the egg and then wash the egg yolk in clean water.
 Set aside to drain before using.
 If you are using packaged salted duck egg yolk, remember to sprinkle some white spirit (白酒) on the surface to remove raw taste.

-Measure the filling: I made 14 mooncakes in the video tutorial and 8 of them are loaded with salted egg yolk (Measure: egg yolk+paste filling=35g) and 6 of them are pure filling (30g).
+I made 14 mooncakes in the video tutorial and 8 of them are loaded with salted egg yolk (Measure: egg yolk+paste filling=35g) and 6 of them are pure filling (30g).

-Wrap the egg yolk with bean paste firstly:carefully shape into round ball and set aside.
-It is quite important to cover all of the ready fillings with plastic wrapper to prevent drying out.
+Carefully shape it into a round ball and set it aside.
+It is quite important to cover all of the ready fillings with plastic wrappers to prevent drying out.

 - When the crust dough is ready, use a kitchen scale to divide them into 14 balls (each 15g).
-Take one portion of the wrapper, press into a round wrapper (larger is better but do not break the wrapper) and then place one filling ball in center.
+Take one portion of the wrapper, press it into a round wrapper (larger is better but do not break the wrapper), and then place one filling ball in the center.

 - Push the wrapper from bottom to top little by little until the whole ball is completely wrapped.

 When the mooncakes are out of the oven, the skin is not oily like the ones on the market.
-We need the last step: place in an airtight container (I am using single package as I need to ship them to my family).
-Wait for around 1 or 2 days for the pasty to become soft (This process is named as”回油”, meaning the process of returning the oil to the surface).
-After this last step, mooncakes can be kept for around 2 weeks in fridge.
+We need the last step: place them in an airtight container (I am using a single package as I need to ship them to my family).
+Wait for around 1 or 2 days for the pasty to become soft (This process is named”回油”, meaning the process of returning the oil to the surface).
+After this last step, mooncakes can be kept for around 2 weeks in the fridge.